2013 America's Cup: Day 6: September 15

-Race nine showed Oracle Team USA at their best.
-Spithill again won the start, and extended the lead at every mark including for the first time, a notable gain against the Kiwi boat on the upwind leg.
-Recording consecutive victories for the first time allowed Oracle to obtain a point, with the score at 1–6.
+In race nine, Oracle Team USA won the start and extended its lead at each mark.
+Unlike in previous races, Oracle extended their lead at every mark (including those upwind), allowing Oracle to obtain a point for the first time in the series and setting the score at 1–6.

-Team New Zealand won race ten by 16 seconds, in what was widely reported as one of the most exciting America's Cup races of all time.
-Barker looked to have been left behind by Spithill at the startline, but just managed to hold an overlap as the AC72s entered the three boat length circle at the reach mark.
+Team New Zealand won race ten by 16 seconds; multiple reports described the race as among the most competitive of the series.
+Barker looked to have been left behind by Spithill at the startline, but managed to hold an overlap as the AC72s entered the three boat length circle at the reach mark.
 Team New Zealand took the 3 second lead, and increased it to 11 seconds at the second mark.
 Oracle again showed their new competitiveness during the upwind beat, and the lead changed three times.
 As the boats approached the top mark on split tacks, Barker slowed the boat, and then aimed down to pass under Oracle at speed.
 The top mark split was only 1 second as Oracle rounded in front of the shore, and Aotearoa rounded the other mark.
 With the race still too close to call during the downwind leg, Spithill made the call to dip behind Team New Zealand rather than jibe.
 The gap almost instantly became 100 metres.
-Barker was able to hold this lead to the finish to take the series to 1–7.

-In the post race press conference Barker said “If you didn’t enjoy today’s racing you should probably watch another sport.”
+Barker was able to hold this lead to the finish, taking the series to 1–7.
+In the post race press conference, Barker said "If you didn’t enjoy today’s racing you should probably watch another sport."